 HousingSearchNW is a free resource to help users find a home anywhere in King County.
 Users can search using a variety of criteria, such as proximity to schools, and listings can be sorted by rent amount, ZIP Code, date available and other important factors.
 Property owners and managers can post apartments or homes for rent any time, which means that the list is always current.
 In addition to the website, those searching for housing can call the multilingual call center at 877-428-8844.

 A Regional Coalition for Housing (ARCH) is a partnership of King County and 15 East King County cities who have joined together to assist with preserving and increasing the supply of housing for low- and moderate-income households in the region.
-They also provide information and resources for income qualified renters as well as homebuyers.
+They also administer the City's Housing Trust Fund which helps provide funding assistance to local non-profit housing providers, for preservation and construction of affordable housing throughout Redmond and East King County.

-- A Regional Coalition for Housing (ARCH) is a local organization dedicated to increasing the supply of housing for low- and moderate-income families on the Eastside.
+- A Regional Coalition for Housing (ARCH) is a local organization dedicated to increasing the supply of housing for low- and moderate-income families on the Eastside including Accessory Dwelling Units (ADUs).

 - Washington Homeownership Resource Center is a statewide nonprofit connecting those in search of ownership housing opportunities with the resources they need to achieve it.